Reohna/LinuxAssignment3/README.md

 ### Step 1: Make a new regular user

-useradd will create a new user with the /bin/bash directory
+useradd will create a new user

 -m will create the user's home directory and copy default files to it